-The storm drain inlets direct all runoff to a detention pond and though a stormwater treatment unit CONTECH CDS-5653 that is designed to capture floating material and heavier sediment particles, but does not trap suspended or dissolved pollutants.
-This device is susceptible to bypass and scour during large storm events and the dissolved pollutants will pass through and harm the receiving waters.
-Also our stormwater treatment system holds water that can breed mosquitoes.
-It is important to regularly maintain this system to protect the receiving waters and prevent mosquito breeding.
-Use our Storm Drain Maintenance SOP manage our storm drain system responsibly.
+The storm drain inlets direct all runoff to a detention pond and though a stormwater treatment system on parcel J. Parcel J is designed to capture floating material and heavier sediment particles, but does not trap suspended or dissolved pollutants.
+This device is susceptible to bypass and scour during large storm events and the dissolved pollutants will pass through and harm Utah Lake.
+Also, our stormwater treatment system holds water that can breed mosquitoes.
+It is important to regularly maintain this system to protect Utah Lake and prevent mosquito breeding.
+The storm drain system will be visually inspected weekly by the landscape maintenance company in the spring and summer and will be reduced to monthly visits in the winter and fall or as the weather requires.
+See the HOA documents concerning the storm drain system maintenance.